autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Eikonal loss

-Eikonal loss is used in all SDF-based method to regularize the SDF field except UniSurf because UniSurf use occupancy field.
-You could change the weight for eikonal loss as:
+Eikonal loss is used in all SDF-based method to regularize the SDF field except UniSurf because UniSurf uses occupancy field.
+You could change the weight of eikonal loss with the following command:
 ```
 --pipeline.model.eikonal-loss-mult 0.01
 ```

 ## Smoothness loss

-The smoothness enforce smoothness surface, it is used in UniSurf and can be changed with the following command:
+The smoothness loss enforces smoothness surface.
+It is used in UniSurf and the weight for the smoothness loss can be changed with the following command:
 ```
 --pipeline.model.smooth-loss-multi 0.01
 ```